Category Archives: Uncategorized

 For example, you can modify your robots.txt file to enable AI indexing while restricting sensitive areas.

-Some may experiment with llms.txt file to provide AI with structured guidelines for understanding your content hierarchy and key information, though this is not a commonly recognized standard.
+Some may experiment with the llms.txt file to provide AI with structured guidelines for understanding your content hierarchy and key information, though this is not a commonly recognized standard.

 These additional steps are usually unnecessary for small business websites, as ChatGPT can already access your content by searching the web through search engines like Bing.